SocialGouv/archifiltre-site/README.md

 # Archifiltre site

-This is the Archifiltre website, used to share news and download the application.
+This is the Archifiltre product suit website, used to share news and download the application.
 It's powered by [gatsby](https://www.gatsbyjs.com/).

 ## 🚀 Quick start